Executive OfficeFax: 334.242.5669

 Greg Canfield Secretary of Commerce

 Greg Canfield has served as Secretary of the Alabama Department of Commerce since July 2011.
-In this role, he has provided consistent leadership for a statewide team of economic development professionals while helping to shape a strategic vision for sustainable economic growth and dynamic job creation across Alabama.
+In this role, he has provided consistent leadership for a statewide team of economic development professionals while helping to shape a strategic vision for sustainable economic growth and meaningful job creation across Alabama.

 Canfield modernized the Alabama Development Office as the Alabama Department of Commerce.
 He launched the “Made in Alabama” brand in early 2013 to share and magnify positive content about the state’s noteworthy economic development endeavors and its business advantages.
 He has also overseen a significant expansion of the department’s responsibilities to encompass most of the state’s non-educational workforce development activities, which consistently rank among the nation’s best.
+Canfield has also worked to enhance the competitiveness of Alabama’s rural areas for economic development projects and in 2020 launched the “RurAL” campaign as an extension of the “Made in Alabama” brand to showcase the advantages of doing business in those areas.

 Canfield graduated from Huffman High School in Birmingham and attended the University of Alabama and UAB, where he earned a finance degree in 1983.
 He began a career in sales with Purolator Corp., a Fortune 500 company.
 At Purolator, he served as Southeastern Regional Sales Manager before becoming Regional Administration Manager with responsibility for the region’s budgetary process.